 The genus of flowers is said to have been named after Ptolemy II Philadelphus, who was a Greek king ruling over ancient Egypt.

 Use in Wedding Bouquets

 Mock orange has a history of use in bridal bouquets for weddings.
-To understand why you first need to understand the symbolic meaning of orange blossoms.
+To understand why, you first need to understand the symbolic meaning of orange blossoms.

 Orange blossoms from citrus trees have a long history of symbolizing purity, virtue, and fertility.
 These symbolic meanings are all appropriate for a wedding – and these flowers have been used in marital celebrations worldwide for centuries.

 However, in England, before a global flower trade made true orange blossoms widely available, mock orange was commonly used as a more abundant, locally grown replacement.
-Its similar appearance to orange blossoms and equally similar fragrance made them a sneaky way to include “orange blossoms” in a bridal bouquet.
+Its similar appearance to orange blossoms and equally similar fragrance made it a sneaky way to include “orange blossoms” in a bridal bouquet.

-Perhaps, this use is one of the reasons why mock orange was associated with deceit in the Victorian flower language.
+Perhaps this use is one of the reasons why mock orange was associated with deceit in the Victorian flower language.